Our customer reviews

 High TSH levels usually indicate an underactive thyroid, as the body tries to boost hormone production.
 Low TSH levels, on the other hand, suggest an overactive thyroid.

-The Menopause Profile is particularly useful if you notice typical symptoms such as hot flashes, sleep problems, mood swings, or cycle changes.
+The menopause profile is particularly useful if you notice typical symptoms such as hot flashes, sleep problems, mood swings, or changes in your cycle.
 Even with unclear symptoms that could indicate hormonal changes, the test provides valuable insights.

 Furthermore, the test can be conducted preventively to detect early on whether your hormone levels are already changing – even if no severe symptoms have appeared yet.
 This way, you gain clarity and can take timely measures for relief or prevention.